Skip to content

 Construct + hydrate from disk + start sweepers.
 Production entry point.

-register_default_adapters=True (default) registers the built-in adapters (consulting@v1, conversation@v1, discussion@v1) and the built-in expectation evaluators / violation handlers (acks_within / reply_within / max_silence, audit / notify_session / auto_close) so simple test setups don't need explicit registration calls.
+register_default_adapters=True (default) registers the built-in adapters (consulting@v1, conversation@v1, discussion@v1) and the built-in expectation evaluators / violation handlers (acks_within / reply_within / max_silence, audit / notify_channel / auto_close) so simple test setups don't need explicit registration calls.

 Set expectation_sweep_interval=0 to disable the expectation sweeper entirely (tests usually do this to avoid background timer noise).